vaibruce/Image_Recognition_Using_CNN/README.md

 ## Acknowledgment
 This project is inspired by the repository [Convolutional-Neural-Network](https://github.com/AniketBadhan/Convolutional-Neural-Network) by **AniketBadhan**.
 Due to the original repository being inactive, additional modifications and missing implementations were added to complete the system.
-The contributions from the original work are duly acknowledged.
+The contributions from the original work are acknowledged.

 ## Report
 For a detailed explanation of the implementation, methodology, and results, refer to the included [Project Report](https://github.com/AniketBadhan/Convolutional-Neural-Network/blob/master/CNN%20Project%20Report.pdf).